-Some changes are minor, for example changing a 'y' to an 'i', and will not affect how the ingredient name is pronounced.
+Some changes are minor, for example, changing a 'y' to an 'i', and will not affect how the ingredient name is pronounced.

 Some changes are more significant.
-For these products, medicine labels will need to use both the old and new ingredient name for an additional three years after the end of the transition period (until 2023) to help consumers and healthcare professionals become familiar with the new name.
+For these products, medicine labels will need to use both the old and new ingredient name for three years after the end of the transition period (until 30 April 2023) to help consumers and healthcare professionals become familiar with the new name.
 For example, medicines containing lignocaine will need to be dual labelled as 'lidocaine (lignocaine)'.

-- Further information for sponsors is available at: Information for sponsors
+Further information for sponsors is available at: Information for sponsors